TTTTmain/RFIDReader/README.md

 # RFIDReader
-This repo reads content from an RFID sensor
+This repo reads content from an RFID sensor and displays the output